Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Provide the encryption key in the `HTTP` header of every request.
 - [ ] Apply TLS to encrypt the traffic to the S3 bucket.

-### A SysOps Administrator is maintaining a web application using an Amazon CloudFront web distribution, an Application Load Balancer (ALB), Amazon RDS, and Amazon EC2 in a VPC.
+### A SysOps Administrator is maintaining a web application using an Amazon CloudFront web distribution, an Application Load Balancer (ALB), Amazon RDS, and Amazon EC2 in a `VPC`.
 All services have logging enabled.
 The Administrator needs to investigate HTTP Layer 7 status codes from the web application.
 Which log sources contain the status codes?
 (Choose two.)

-- [ ] VPC Flow Logs.
+- [ ] `VPC` Flow Logs.
 - [ ] AWS CloudTrail logs.
 - [x] ALB access logs.
 - [x] CloudFront access logs.